hphelion/documentation/cli.unix.articles.migration.md

 ##Getting started migrating your data## {#GettingStarted}

-First you need to [download and install the latest Unix CLI client](/cli/unix/install) and set up your HP Public Cloud account as the default.
+First you need to [download and install the latest Unix CLI client](/cli/unix/install) and set up your HP Helion Public Cloud account as the default.
 Next, create a UNIX CLI account with the credentials of the source from which you wish to migrate objects.
 Use the `-p` option of the [`account:setup`](/cli/unix/reference#account:setup) to specify an alternate provider.
 If you use the `-p` option with AWS, Google or Rackspace, you are prompted to enter the provider-appropriate credentials, and the `account:setup` command attempts to verify the account.

 **Note**: You can use this account only to perform migrations.